-September’s birthstone is the sapphire
+September birthstone is the sapphire

 The biggest source of sapphires world-wide is Australia, especially New South Wales and Queensland.
 Found in alluvial deposits of weathered basalt, Australian sapphires typically are blue stones with a dark and inky appearance.
 Kashmir, in India, used to be a well-known source of the cornflower-blue stones.
-In the United States, a major source is the Yogo Gulch Mine in Montana that mostly yields small stones for industrial use.
+In the United States, a major source is the Yogo Gulch Mine in Montana.
+It mostly yields small stones for industrial use.

 Find out about the birthstones for the other months of the year: